 6. Configure Virtual TPM by run the following cmdlets:

 7. Start the VM, vTPM should show up in the Guest OS under device manager

-Note, the VM console access is not available for shielded VM, therefore you need access the VM through RDP.
+Note, the VM console access is not available for shielded VM, therefore you need to access the VM through RDP.

-Microsoft published a step by step installation and validation guide for Windows Server Windows 2016 TP2 (build #10074) and System Center VMM for Guarded Fabric Hosts and Shielded VMs.
+Microsoft published a step-by-step installation and validation guide for Windows Server Windows 2016 TP2 (build #10074) and System Center VMM for Guarded Fabric Hosts and Shielded VMs.
 You can download the full guide from here.

-The VM Console Support is for human interface device which is a part of the USB specification for external peripherals, limited functionality at the moment, but it looks like that we will be able to connect and inject direct HID devices into the guest OS.
+The VM Console Support is for human interface devices which is a part of the USB specification for external peripherals, limited functionality at the moment, but it looks like that we will be able to connect and inject direct HID devices into the guest OS.

-There is is a new type of VHD file that Microsoft introduced in Windows Server 2016 TP2 called VHD Set (VHDS) and it’s necessary for some of the new shared VHDX functionality that we have.
-The Shared VHDX file still exists, so if you have existing guest clusters using VHDX file you can continue to use those VHDX files for guest clusters.
-However, you will not be able to do the online resize and the host based backup.
-The good news that Microsoft will provide tools to do a very quick and easy upgrade from a VHDX, to a VHDS file so you can take advantage of that.
+There is a new type of VHD file that Microsoft introduced in Windows Server 2016 TP2 called VHD Set (VHDS) and it’s necessary for some of the new shared VHDX functionality that we have.
+The Shared VHDX file still exists, so if you have existing guest clusters using the VHDX file you can continue to use those VHDX files for guest clusters.
+However, you will not be able to do the online resize and the host-based backup.
+The good news is that Microsoft will provide tools to do a very quick and easy upgrade from a VHDX, to a VHDS file so you can take advantage of that.

 The Get-VHDSnapshot and Remove-VHDSnapshot are used to manage the new Shared VHD Set File (VHDS).
 Limited functionality at the moment.